fluencelabs/Gitcoin-Schelling-Point-Hackathon/README.md

 ### Intermediate Bounty -- 1 x USD 1,000.00

-Use Fluence and Aqua to create a "super wallet" to create/mint, fetch/display and buy/sell/bid NFTs from at least two NFT marketsplaces including [OpenSea](https://docs.opensea.io/) and [Rarible](https://docs.rarible.org/).
+Use Fluence and Aqua to create a "super wallet" to create/mint, fetch/display and buy/sell/bid NFTs from at least two NFT marketplaces including [OpenSea](https://docs.opensea.io/) and [Rarible](https://docs.rarible.org/).

 ### Advanced Bounty -- 1 x USD 2,000.00